 There are different associations and groups that are also worth checking out as they will tend to have the future of the breed in mind and will be quite content to provide you with a list of breeders that they would recommend.

 You should also consider getting in touch with both the Kennel Club as well as the Dog Breeders Association for your country.

 They may not be able to help you directly, but can still often guide you towards those that can assist you, and there will be no trust issues with their recommendations.

 The Redbone Coonoodle is going to be an unknown quantity to you, but that just means that it can be fun finding out all kinds of different facts about the breed.

 In this instance, we have selected just three such facts.

 - We have no idea when it originated.

-Even though it is probably from that surge of designer hybrid breeds that occurred in the 1990’s, we are actually unsure as to when somebody thought about putting these two breeds together.
+Even though it is probably from that surge of designer hybrid breeds that occurred in the 1990s, we are unsure as to when somebody thought about putting these two breeds together.